 This is a transcript from the video series Victorian Britain.
 Watch it now, on The Great Courses Plus.

 When he was only 26, he became thinly fictionalized in one of Gilbert and Sullivan’s operas, Patience, which came out in 1881.
-He is the character called Bunthorne.
+He is represented by the character called Bunthorne.
 The D’Oyly Carte Opera Company which produced Gilbert and Sullivan went on tour to the United States.
 D’Oyly Carte himself said to Wilde, “Why don’t you come along as well?
 You can give some lectures on the afternoons of the evenings that we are going to perform the opera.”
 He said that was a great idea.
 So, he made this early lecture tour in his mid-twenties of the United States.
-Very often the character Bunthorne would appear on stage, and Wilde himself would come in dressed in exactly the same way, as a way of underlining to the theater audience that it was meant to be him.
+Often the character Bunthorne would appear on stage, and Wilde himself would come in dressed in the same way, as a way of underlining to the theater audience that it was meant to be him.

 People have a callous way of talking about a born liar just as they talk about a born poet, but in both cases they are wrong.
 Lying and poetry are arts.
 They require the most careful study, the most disinterested devotion.
 As one knows the poet by his fine music, so one can recognize the liar by his rich, rhythmic utterance.
 In neither case will the casual inspiration of the moment suffice.
 Here, as elsewhere, practice must precede perfection.

-He became a significant literary figure in the early ’90s with the production and performance of a series of great plays: Lady Windermere’s Fan, A Woman of No Importance, The Ideal Husband, and above all, The Importance of Being Earnest, which came out in 1895 and ever since then has been regarded as one of the great comic masterpieces of English theater.
+Wilde became a significant literary figure in the early ’90s with the production and performance of a series of great plays: Lady Windermere’s Fan, A Woman of No Importance, The Ideal Husband, and above all, The Importance of Being Earnest, which came out in 1895 and ever since has been regarded as one of the great comic masterpieces of English theater.

 A little bit later, Lady Bracknell says: